 The group of five men started their journey at around 5:00 am on the 17th of April from the city of Sturlic.
-After passing a first mountain, one of the individuals decided to return, because he could not deal with his tiredness.
+After passing what was described as the first mountain, one of the individuals decided to return, because he could not deal with his tiredness.
 For several days, the group walked as fast as they could, sometimes sleeping only two hours per night.

 “More days walking means more food, less time using the power banks.”